Neutral beats frantic

 When to get help

-If the dog is fearful, lunges hard, snaps, or cannot recover around people, skip casual greeting practice and involve a qualified behavior professional.
+If the dog is fearful, lunges hard, snaps, bites, growls, cannot recover around people, or has a history that makes greetings unsafe, skip casual greeting practice and involve a qualified behavior professional.